Prographers/Precomputed-Culling/Documentation/articles/runtime-bake.md

 # Runtime Bake Guide

 This guide will show you how to set up and use runtime occlusion culling.
+There is a demo scene in the `Examples/Scenes/RuntimeDemo/RuntimeBakingDemo.unity` folder that shows how to use the runtime bake system.

 ## Setup